cdapio/cdap/docs/courses/source/modules/m01_developing_a_big_data_application.rst

 One approach is **Geo-Sentiment analysis of social media data**

 - Primary source for data is Twitter Firehose
-- Additional possible data sources:
+- Additional possible data sources

   - Call Detail Records
   - Wireless Network Traces and Logs